zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_about.md

 toc: false
 ---

 The PERTURBO code is developed in Marco Bernardi's research group at Caltech.
-For more information, your are invited to visit the [group website](http://bernardi.caltech.edu).
+For more information, your are invited to visit the <a href="http://bernardi.caltech.edu" target="_blank">group website</a>.